cosmos/cosmos-sdk/.github/PULL_REQUEST_TEMPLATE/docs.md

 *All items are required.
 Please add a note if the item is not applicable and please add your handle next to the reviewed items if you only reviewed selected items.*

-I have done the following...
+I have...

+- [ ] confirmed the correct `docs:` prefix in the PR title
 - [ ] confirmed all of the above items have been addressed
+- [ ] confirmed that this PR only changes documentation
+- [ ] reviewed content for consistency
+- [ ] reviewed content for thoroughness
-- [ ] checked spelling and grammar
+- [ ] reviewed content for spelling and grammar
-- [ ] manually tested instructions
+- [ ] tested instructions (if applicable)
-- [ ] ...